hugoalh/deno-lint-rules/docs/rules/prefer-regexp-flag-unicode.md

 ### `flag`

-`{DenoLintRulePreferRegExpFlagUnicodeType = "u"}` Select which regular expression Unicode flag should use.
+`{RulePreferRegExpFlagUnicodeType = "u"}` Select which regular expression Unicode flag should use.

 ## ✍️ Examples